bleehu/CXDocs/README.md

 Windows doesn't come with postgres standard.
 It's almost like they didn't expect you to run a webserver off of your office box.
 To download Postgres, go here: https://www.postgresql.org/download/windows/ Not really sure how to set the database up after that, but we'll work on it!
+###On both
+Once you have postgres installed and configured to let you log in, use the default database config from /config/default_db.db using the pg_restore command

 # Documentation
 To add to this project, check out these links: